What to Expect from a North Park Home Inspection

 Do older North Park homes “fail” inspections?

 Home inspections aren’t pass/fail.
 Older homes simply produce more findings, most of which are expected and manageable.
+Based on our 530+ North Park sales, approximately 85% of pre-1950 homes show some foundation settling, and 60% have mixed electrical systems-both normal for homes of this era.
 The inspection helps you understand what you’re buying, not label the house as good or bad.

 Should sellers fix issues before listing?

-Sellers don’t have to fix anything if they don’t want to.
-But addressing clear safety items or obvious defects before listing, if possible, can reduce negotiation pressure later.
-What may be a minimal cost to fix prior to listing can turn into a big deal if the buyer or their buyer’s agent is not familiar with older homes.
-It can also signal to buyers that the house has been responsibly maintained.
+Sellers don’t have to fix anything.
+However, addressing clear safety items or obvious defects before listing can reduce negotiation pressure later.
+What may cost $500 to fix before listing can become a $2,000 negotiation point if the buyer or their agent isn’t familiar with older homes.
+It also signals the house has been responsibly maintained.
+In North Park, pre-listing repairs that commonly pay off include: updating old electrical panels, repairing obvious foundation cracks, and addressing active roof leaks.

 Are older homes harder to insure?